Alex-Saber/Web_Dev_Final_Project/README.md

 ###DISCLAIMERS:

-- use Google Chrome or FireFox as your browser.
-There are issues with Safari, and it has not been tested on Internet Explorer
+- use Google Chrome as your browser.
+There are issues with Safari and FireFox, and it has not been tested on Internet Explorer
 - our site is only compatible on Desktop

 ## Tools